FutuneAI/ai-visibility-framework/components/semantic-density.md

 ## Definition

 Semantic density is the amount of specific, distinct, verifiable information contained per unit of text.
-It is the primary content-level driver of retrieval candidacy in RAG-based AI systems.
+It is an important content-level factor influencing retrieval candidacy in RAG-based AI systems.

 High-density content contains: specific claims, named standards, quantified outcomes, defined application contexts, named customer segments, verifiable differentiators.

 Low-density content contains: generic value statements, abstract capability descriptions, hedged language, interchangeable positioning claims.

 The distinction matters because RAG retrieval is semantic, not lexical.
-A retrieval system does not count keywords — it measures the semantic distance between a query embedding and a content chunk embedding.
-Generic content occupies a crowded, undifferentiated region of embedding space.
-Specific content occupies a more precise position — and therefore has a shorter semantic distance from specific queries.
+A retrieval system does not rely solely on keyword matching; it often measures the semantic distance between a query embedding and a content chunk embedding, sometimes in combination with lexical signals.
+Generic content tends to occupy a crowded and less differentiated region of embedding space.
+ Specific content occupies a more precise position and therefore tends to have a shorter semantic distance from specific queries.

 ---